ABELTRAN177/Portfolio-Using-React/README.md

   ## Description
-  Using assignment 2 from the beginning of class, mostly using vanilla JS, css, and HTML; now we used our new skills with react to re develop our website application.
+  Using Assignment 2 (https://github.com/ABELTRAN177/My-Portfolio-) from the beginning of class, mostly using vanilla JS, css, and HTML; now we use our new skills with react to re develop our website application.

   ## Table of Contents
   1. [Description](#description)